Santa Maria in Domnica: Name

 The appellation "in Domnica" has been differently explained.
-One interpretation is the derivation from "dominicum" ("of the Lord"), and by extension "church".
+One interpretation is that it derives from "dominicum" ("of the Lord"), and by extension "church".
 A second interpretation is that the name derives from the Latin phrase in dominica (praedia) ("on Imperial property").
-One other possible explanation is that it is almost the only one from the lesser churches in Rome that serves as a station church on a Sunday, namely the second Sunday of Lent (dominica means "Sunday" in Latin; the other such church is San Pancrazio which serves as station for Low Sunday), so given the huge number of churches dedicated to the Blessed Virgin this might have been chosen as identifier.
+One other possible explanation is that it is almost the only one of the lesser churches in Rome that serves as a station church on a Sunday, namely the second Sunday of Lent (dominica means "Sunday" in Latin; the other such church is San Pancrazio which serves as station for Low Sunday), so given the huge number of churches dedicated to the Blessed Virgin this might have been chosen as identifier.

 Another interpretation is that it refers to the name of Cyriaca, a Christian woman who resided nearby and whose name denotes "belonging to the Lord": "Dominica" in Latin.
 According to this tradition, Cyriaca was a wealthy widow, whose home was used as a meeting-place for some of the first Christians of Rome.
 Saint Lawrence used to distribute alms here.
 After his death, Cyriaca arranged the burial in her family catacomb cemetery, where the basilica San Lorenzo fuori le Mura now stands.